idaholab/swift/README.md

 [^1]: more compute device types might be supported, but have not been tested.
 [^2]: torch MPS supports only single precision calculations!

+> Note: This is not the Hydride modeling code SWIFT by Los Alamos National Laboratory

 ## Contacts

 The primary developer of Swift is _Daniel Schwen_.
 In case of questions or problems please file a GitHub issue.